-In relation to the demand for the services of practising barristers, it must first be understood that many barristers now operate outside of the traditional route of the independent referral Bar within the Law Library.
+Many barristers now operate outside of the traditional route of the independent referral Bar within the Law Library.
 Many practising barristers have fulfilling and rewarding careers in the full-time service of the State or in private employment.
 Others pursue careers outside of the law but enhanced by their legal expertise.

-However, it is our experience that most students on the Barrister-at-Law degree course intend to enter the Law Library.
+It is our experience that most students on the Barrister-at-Law degree course intend to enter the Law Library.
 This is supported by the consistency in the average numbers entering the Law Library each year, which have been provided by the Bar of Ireland in its submissions to the LSRA pursuant to section 33 of the 2015 Act, when compared to the overall number called to the Bar by the Chief Justice each year.